quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Attackers in this privileged position are intrinsically able to map two connection IDs to the same server.
-The QUIC-LB algorithms do prevent the linkage of two connection IDs to the same individual connection if servers make reasonable selections when generating new IDs for that connection.
+The QUIC-LB algorithms do prevent the linkage of two connection IDs to the same individual connection, as long as the server chooses first octet and (if plaintext) nonce to not observably correlate with previous connection IDs issues for the connection.

 ## Multiple Configuration IDs {#multiple-configs}